ARE YOU READY FOR WHAT TO EXPECT DURING LABOR?

 Not very flattering I know!

-In your final days before you deliver it’s a good idea to walk around with a maternity pad (just in case).
+In your final days before you deliver it’s a good idea to walk around with a maternity pad in your knickers (just in case).

 This way if your waters do break you can make sure everything is safely locked up and not running down your legs.